-Detention hall is a time when students are assigned to stay after school.
-Only an administrator will assign students to Detention Hall.
+Detention hall is a time when students are assigned to stay outside of normal school hours.

 - 1. You must be dressed in your school uniform. - 2.
-You must spend 3:15-3:45 (or 7:20-7:50 a.m.) - 3.
 The date of D-Hall can only be changed in case of an emergency or long standing appointment.
-Bring a note from home explaining the problem to the administrator. - 4.
-If you are absent on your D-Hall day and the absence is excused, you will automatically have it the first day back that D-Hall is held. - 5.
-If you cut D-Hall, you will be assigned two D-Halls or suspended at the discretion of the administrator.

-- 6. If you are late to D-Hall, you will not be admitted and you will be reassigned by the administrator with the potential for two D-Halls or suspension. - 7.
+Bring a note from home explaining the problem to the administrator. - 3.
+If you are absent on your D-Hall day and the absence is excused, you will automatically have it the first day back that D-Hall is held. - 4.
+If you cut D-Hall, you will be assigned two D-Halls or suspended at the discretion of the administrator. - 5.
+If you are late to D-Hall, you will not be admitted and you will be reassigned by the administrator with the potential for two D-Halls or suspension. - 6.
 You may not miss D-Hall for routine extracurricular activities.
-It may be postponed for special events (such as ball games), but it is your responsibility to see the administrator in advance to make arrangements and get approval. - 8.
+It may be postponed for special events (such as ball games), but it is your responsibility to see the administrator in advance to make arrangements and get approval. - 7.
 Students will be assigned tasks as determined by the D-Hall supervisor which may include, but are not limited to, campus cleanup.